pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 Well, I guess I just have to go understand the damn thing so I can make up my own mind.

-The actual implementation is unfortunately more in-the-weeds than I was hoping, at least for someone with a good decade between them and their last statistics class and no familiarity beyond the basics with LLMs.
-Still, after spending a few hours going back and forth with the papers and articles, I think that not only do I now have a more definitive answer for whether the process degrades the output, but I also believe that it's not so hard that only an academic can understand it.
+The actual implementation is more in-the-weeds than I was hoping, at least for someone with a good decade between them and their last statistics class and no LLM familiarity beyond the basics.
+Still, after spending a few hours going back and forth with the papers and articles, not only do I think I have a more definitive answer for whether the process degrades the output, but I also believe it's not so hard that only an academic can understand it.

 So, I've taken the intuition I built and distilled it into a short explainer here, broken down into a few iterative stages where each stage just changes one small thing about the last, starting with normal LLM token sampling and ending with full-on SynthID.